 Albertson is a very small town located in the state of North Carolina.
 With a population of 2,804 people and just one neighborhood, Albertson is the 258th largest community in North Carolina.

-Albertson is a blue-collar town, with 66.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Albertson is generally considered to be a blue-collar town.
+66.39% of the Albertson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Albertson is a town of production and manufacturing workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Albertson who work in farm management occupations (11.72%), management occupations (7.95%), and teaching (5.51%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Albertson is worth considering.

-As is often the case in a small town, Albertson doesn't have a public transportation system that people use for their commute.
+Albertson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Albertson is an extremely ethnically-diverse town.
 The people who call Albertson home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Albertson, accounting for 60.15% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Albertson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Albertson include German, English, Scots-Irish, Irish, and African.